mohamedmohamedy/coffee-shop-app-ui/README.md

 ### Design Details
 the whole UI is inspiring for [Dribbble](https://dribbble.com) website and helped me a lot with new ideas.

+### Database and Storage
+I used Firebase Realtime database to store the products and handel the Authentications of the application, and only one admin can write (modify, add and delete products) and the rest of the users only can read. the admin account (E-mail: test@test.com & Password: 123456)

 ### Screeshots

 <p align="center">